WooCommerce: How to Choose the Right Theme

 WooCommerce: What is it?
 Is it Free?

-WooCommerce is a free WordPress plugin that allows WordPress users to sell products or services from their website.
+WooCommerce is a free software that allows WordPress users to sell products or services directly from their own website.

-It is one of the best WordPress eCommerce plugin for building and growing an online business.
-Upon launching it became hugely popular due to its flexibility and simplicity.
+It is one of the best WordPress ecommerce solutions for building and growing an online business.

 Continue reading WooCommerce: What is it?
 Is it Free?